Undergraduate catalog (2020 – 2021)

 Satisfactory Academic Progress (SAP)

 In order to maintain satisfactory academic progress (SAP), students must both maintain a satisfactory grade point average and complete an appropriate percentage of the credit hours attempted.
 Details are provided in the Satisfactory Academic Progress Policy.

 Students who are placed on academic probation will be notified in writing.
 During semesters when a student is on academic probation, the student may not normally carry an academic load in excess of 12 hours.
 Students on academic probation who fail to correct their academic deficiencies are liable for academic suspension.
 The first academic suspension is for one semester, after which the student may apply for readmission to the college (see the Readmission Policy and Procedure).
 The second academic suspension is for one year.
 A third academic suspension is normally final.
 For more information, see the Academic Probation and Suspension Policy.

-- Two-year programs — 3 credits
+- Two-year programs — at least 3 credits

-- Four-year programs — 7 credits
+- Four-year programs — at least 7 credits

 - Students who wish to graduate must submit a completed application for graduation; the deadline to file this document with the Academic Affairs Office is published on the college calendar.
 It is recommended that the candidate complete this application two semesters previous to his/her graduation.